lisiswebsite/lisiswebsite.github.io/_projects/Grouplove.md

 title: ""
 description: "grouplove album jacket redesign"
 intro: |
-grouplove album jacket redesign
+ grouplove album jacket redesign <br>

-typography 332a | fall 2020
+ typography 332a | fall 2020 <br>

-adobe illustrator
+ adobe illustrator <br>

-​

  used color & a series of tweaks to a modern font to evoke the style of grouplove's music

-thumbnail: "/grouplove/grouplove0.png"
+thumbnail: "/grouplove.png"

 ---